Mebrie-Awoke/ethioGuide-App/README.md

 ## Ethiopia
-The first Ethiopia application to kno
+The first Ethiopia application to
 ### Get started

 1. Install dependencies